objectlab/ObjectlabPartyVisualization/leaderboard/README.md

 Before you read on it will be helpful if you have a general understanding of binding DOM elements to data using D3js.

-If you are not familiar with this please take a look at:
+If you are not familiar with, this please take a look at:

 [D3 selection](https://github.com/mbostock/d3/wiki/Selections)